freenas/freenas-docs/userguide/virtualmachines.rst

    Add VM

-Create a virtual machine by following these steps of the creation
+Create a virtual machine by following these steps in the creation
 wizard:

 #. **Select VM wizard type**